thanhiro/react-liferay-portlet/README.md

-# Liferay MVC Portlet with React JS and Webpack
+# Liferay MVC Portlet with Kotlin, SSR React and Webpack

 ## Development